daliaabbruciati/daliaabbruciati/README.md

 * 🌍  I'm based in Italy
 * ✉️  You can contact me at [daliaabbruciati@gmail.com](mailto:daliaabbruciati@gmail.com)
 * 🧠  I'm learning JS, ReactJs, PHP
-* ⚡  I would love to improve my design skills, so contact me if you want to collaborate ;)
+* ⚡  I would love to improve my dev and design skills, so contact me if you want to collaborate ;)

 ### Skills